Code of Practice 9 (COP 9) Investigation Specialists

 COP9 can also be requested by the taxpayer when they wish to make a voluntary disclosure of serious, deliberate irregularities.
 This can be a strategic move to avoid an anticipated potentially criminal investigation.

-The ‘contract’ is that the taxpayer agrees to give complete disclosure of the full extent of all tax irregularities, and in return HMRC agrees not to start a formal criminal investigation.
+The ‘contract’ is that the taxpayer agrees to give complete disclosure of the full extent of all tax irregularities.
+In return, HMRC agrees not to start a formal criminal investigation.
 Following full and accurate disclosure of the tax irregularities and supporting records, plus formal undertakings to this effect, there will be a civil settlement of tax plus interest plus penalty.
 Making an inaccurate disclosure is also highly likely to result in HMRC commencing a criminal tax fraud prosecution.

-Our tax investigation team have significant experience and enjoy an outstanding success rate in assisting people facing a COP 9 tax investigation.
+As a Leading Firm part of The Legal 500 for 2021, our team of specialist tax investigation lawyers have significant experience and an outstanding success rate in assisting people facing a COP 9 tax investigation.

 How our COP 9 investigation specialists can help